Rilmxp/Veggie-Menu/README.md

 ## For README:

     - Makes one call with all the necessary information since it is needed to display and filter recipes on homepage.
-    - ingredients for example wheat flour measures in ml sometimes but that is the information passed from the API.
+    - ingredients for example wheat flour measures in mll or even water in "servings" but that is the information passed from the API